Cajun Fish with Lemon Caper Yogurt Sauce

 I did find one forgotten gem in my spice drawer: an unopened, untouched jar of Cajun spices that still had plenty of kick.
 Rather than toss it or tuck it away yet again, I decided to put it to work in this fish recipe.
 It’s a dish I made all summer long, dredging fish fillets in flour, browning them in a pan, and serving them with a creamy caper and herb yogurt sauce.
 It was among the “best hits” of the season.

 So, consider doing as I did, and clean out that spice drawer.
-Toss what you haven’t laid eyes on in ages, and put a favorite spice mix to work in this recipe.
+Toss what you haven’t laid eyes on in ages, and put a favorite spice mix to work in this recipe (this guide to storing spices might help).
 While you’re at it, if you happen to stumble upon some kaffir lime leaves, could you send them to me?
 I haven’t given up on my deep study of Asian cooking.

 Cajun Fish with Creamy Caper Sauce